 Remove from oven and use immediately in crockpot, or freeze for later use.

-For the meatball sub recipe, place meatballs in slow cooker.
+For the meatball sandwich recipe, place meatballs in slow cooker.
 Top with tomato sauce, garlic salt, and italian seasoning.
 Cover and cook on low for 6 hours.

 How to Assemble